China Airlines Flight 611: Search, recovery and investigation

 Around 1995, China Airlines started to ban smoking on board.
 During the time when smoking was still allowed, cabin pressurisation forced the smoke out through the cracks.
 Over time, the smoke deposited tar stains on the metal.
 These stains were an indication of possible hidden cracks beneath the doubler plate, which means that the cracks had been there long before 1995.

-At 17:05 local time, a military Lockheed C-130 Hercules aircraft spotted a crashed airliner 23 nmi northeast of Makung, Penghu Islands.
+At 17:05 local time, a military Lockheed C-130 Hercules aircraft spotted a crashed airliner 23 nmi northeast of Magong, Penghu Islands.
 Oil slicks were also spotted at 17:05; the first body was found at 18:10.

 No distress signal or communication was sent out prior to the crash.
 Radar data suggest that the aircraft broke into four pieces whilst at FL 350.
-This theory is supported by the fact that some lighter articles that would have been found inside the aircraft were found up to 130 km from the crash site at villages in central Taiwan.
+This theory is supported by the fact that some lighter articles that would have been found inside the aircraft were found up to 81 mi from the crash site at villages in central Taiwan.
 The items included magazines, documents, luggage, photographs, New Taiwan dollars, aircraft safety cards and a China Airlines-embossed, blood-stained pillow case.

 The plane was supposed to be leveling off then, as it approached its cruising altitude of 35,000 ft.
 Shortly before the breakup, two of the aircraft's four engines began providing slightly higher thrust, which was later found to have been within the normal ranges of deviation.
 All four engines were recovered from the sea and found not to have suffered any malfunction prior to the crash.
 Pieces of the aircraft were found in the ocean and on Taiwan, including in the city of Changhua.

 The governments of Taiwan and the People's Republic of China co-operated in the recovery of the aircraft; the Chinese allowed personnel from Taiwan to search for bodies and aircraft fragments in those parts of the Taiwan Strait controlled by the People's Republic of China.

 China Airlines requested relatives to submit blood samples for DNA testing at the Criminal Investigation Bureau of National Police Administration (now National Police Agency) and two other locations.

 The United Daily News stated that some relatives of passengers described the existence of this flight to Hong Kong as being "unnecessary".
 Most of the passengers intended to arrive in mainland China, but because of a lack of direct air links between Taiwan and mainland China, the travellers had to fly via Hong Kong; the relatives advocated the opening of direct air links between Taiwan and mainland China, which was eventually realised.